 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a financial loss to the Group.
-The Group's credit risk is primarily attributable to trade receivables and contract assets.
-The Group's exposure to credit risk arising from cash and cash equivalents and bills receivable is limited because the counterparties are banks and financial institutions with high credit standings, for which the Group considers to have low credit risk.
+The Group's credit risk is primarily attributable to trade receivables.
+The Group's exposure to credit risk arising from cash and cash equivalents and bills receivable is limited because the counterparties are banks and financial institutions with high credit standings, for which the Group considers to be low.